 This event centers on the celebration of Iroquois creativity and self-expression by featuring an all Iroquois Art Market open to Iroquois artists by invitation only.
 Both traditional and contemporary arts and fine crafts are showcased.
 The Sky Dancers from Six Nations Reserve in Ontario will perform traditional Iroquois social dances, and may invite the public out onto the dance floor to participate Onondaga storyteller Perry Ground will return with dramatic tales of daring feats and astounding adventures.
 Family activity area will feature participatory crafts.
 Traditional corn soup making demonstration with Kevin LaForme from Six Nations.
 Local wildlife rehabilitator Kelly Martin will discuss wildlife conservation in our region and present a variety of native animals including birds of prey.
 The Museum’s archeology department will be available to help identify archeological finds and give demonstrations of flintknapping and other early technologies.

-Saturday, October 9 from 1 to 4 – Reception for Identity/Identify- with guest speaker Drew Hayden Taylor.
-Taylor is a writer, journalist, and playwright whose works speak to his experience as a mixed race individual and the role of humor in negotiating difficult issues such as tribal membership, colonization, and adoption.
-Drew’s credits include over 70 plays, numerous nonfiction books (including Confessions of a Blue-Eyed Ojibwa and Funny You Don't Look Like One), and a performance at Kennedy Center in Washington, DC
+Saturday, October 9 from 1 to 4 –Reception for Identity/Identify.
+Featuring the artistic responses of 15 Haudenosaunee artists around the subject of mixed-race identity and blood quantum.
+Guest speakers include artists Karen Ann Hoffman, Mike Jones, and Andrea Chrisjohn.
+Writer/playwright Drew Hayden Taylor will join us virtually from his home in Curve Lake Reservation.
+Taylor’s works speak to his experience as a mixed-race individual and the role of humor in negotiating difficult issues such as tribal membership, colonization, and adoption.
+His credits include over 70 plays, nonfiction books (including Confessions of a Blue-Eyed Ojibwa and Funny You Don't Look Like One), and a performance at Kennedy Center in Washington, DC.

 Saturday, October 16 from 10 to 4 - Early Technology Day